justinmoon/zmp/README.md

 - Cleartext to 127.0.0.1 is allowed by `network_security_config.xml`.
 - Native mode currently exposes a stub `startServer` for future work; it simply does nothing in the FFI sample.

-UI automation (Appium + WebdriverIO)
+- UI automation (Appium + WebdriverIO)

 - `ui-tests/` contains headless UI checks using Bun + WebdriverIO + Appium.
 - Typical flow:
   1. Start an emulator (headless) and wait for boot.
   2. Build/install the app (e.g. `scripts/e2e.sh` or `../zig-out/bin/zmp dev ... --native`).
   3. `cd ui-tests && bun install` (first time).
-  4. `ZMP_APP_PACKAGE=com.example.demo bun wdio`.
+  4. `ZMP_APP_PACKAGE=com.example.demo bun run test`.
+- `scripts/test-ui.sh` wraps the entire flow (builds the app with `NATIVE=1`, installs it, then launches the UI assertion).
+Run from repo root inside `nix develop`.
-- The default spec asserts the app shows `Zig says: 42` sourced from the Zig JNI call.
-See `ui-tests/README.md` for more options.
+- The script asserts the app shows `Zig says: 42` sourced from the Zig JNI call.
+See `ui-tests/README.md` for configuration options.

 Nix flake